Origin of power laws and their spatial fractal structure for city-size distributions: Materials and Methods

 \subsection{Hypothesis tests}

 For a given test statistic $x$, let $x_0$ and $\tilde{x}$ be the values implied by the actual and counterfactual data, respectively.
-Our null hypothesis is then given by \emph{$H_0$: $x_0$ and $\tilde{x}$ belong to the same statistical population.}
+Our null hypothesis is then given by \begin{quote} \emph{$H_0$: $x_0$ and $\tilde{x}$ belong to the same statistical population.} \end{quote}

 We generate $M$ random counterfactual values of the test statistic, $\tilde{x}_m$ for $m=1,\ldots,M$.
 Assuming the observed value $x_0$ is also from the statistical distribution under $H_0$, the effective sample size under $H_0$ is $M+1$.
 If $M_0$ denotes the number of instances $x_m$ which are at least as large (or small) as the observed $x_0$, then the $p$-value, $p_0$, for a one-sided test of $H_0$ is given by